LykkeCity/FeedQuotesHistoryWriterBroker/README.md

-# TickHistoryBroker
+# Quotes history service
-RabbitMQ Broker which writes tick by tick history (quotes).
+The service stores a tick history (quotes) and provides API to read it.

-Broker connects to "quotes" queue and writes quote to the storage.
+The service connects to "quotes" queue and writes quotes to the storage.

-## Broker settings
+## Settings

-The broker uses following sections from global settings:
+The service uses following sections from global settings:

 ```
 {